Léonie Périault

 Léonie Périault (born 31 July 1994) is a French triathlete.
+Mixed relay world champion with the French team in 2018 and 2020.
 She finished 5th in the women's triathlon at the 2020 Summer Olympics in Tokyo.
 She subsequently won a bronze medal in the mixed triathlon relay event on 31 July 2021.

+She competed in the women's triathlon at the 2024 Summer Olympics in Paris, France.

+Personal life

 Périault grew up in Vélizy, Yvelines, France.
 She enjoyed swimming and mountain biking as a child and says she took part in her first triathlon when she was 8 years old.